AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Install manually (recommended)

-ComfyUI BlenderAI node is a standard Blender add-on.
+This is a standard Blender add-on.
 You can git clone the addon to Blender's addon directory:

 ```
 cd %USERPROFILE%\AppData\Roaming\Blender Foundation\blender\%version%\scripts\addons